CaedesAeterna/scrapeing/README.md

-data scrapeing
-debian 12 for testing
+data scrapeing implemented in python debian 12 for testing

-new from master
-add new line \n
-another new line \n